Pope Leo XIV: US politics

 Throughout his time as a bishop and as a cardinal, Prevost continued to vote in both state and federal elections in the United States, being a registered voter in Will County, Illinois.
-Illinois election law does not require voters to register by political party, thus Prevost has never officially declared any affiliation to a political party.
+Illinois election law does not require voters to register affiliation with a political party, and Prevost has never officially done so.
 The elections Prevost has voted in include the 2008 Democratic presidential primary, the Democratic primary for the 2010 Illinois gubernatorial election, the 2012 Republican presidential primary, the Republican primary for the 2014 Illinois gubernatorial election, the 2016 Republican presidential primary, and the 2024 United States general election.